KaiSmith/Pynstein/README.md

 ![alt tag](https://raw.githubusercontent.com/KaiSmith/Pynstein/master/pynstein_logo.png)

 ##What is Pynstein?
 Pynstein is a python library that allows the user to easily do General Relativity calculations.
+"It just feels right."

 ##Features